Common Questions on SR&ED and Government Grants

 SR&ED claims are due 18 months following your fiscal year end.
-For example, companies with a year end of December 31, 2017 must file their SR&ED claim by June 30, 2019.
-All required forms must be filed by this date in order to be considered for the credit and there are no exceptions.
-However, claims filed within 6 months of the fiscal year end are processed faster by CRA.
+For example, companies with a year-end of December 31, 2018, must file their SR&ED claim by June 30, 2020.
+All required forms must be filed by this date in order to be considered for the credit.
+There are no exceptions.
+However, claims filed within 6 months of the fiscal year-end are processed faster by CRA.

 What if I already receive some sort of government grant or funding?

 Many companies apply for and receive funding from other government sources.
 With careful planning, businesses can take advantage of several available programs to maximize the funding they receive.
-RDP’s team of government grants and R&D tax credit specialists can work with you to ensure that you maximize your overall returns.
+For example, if you receive a grant for an R&D project, like IRAP, you can still make an SR&ED claim (which is essentially limited to the company’s contribution to the R&D project).
+RDP’s team of government grants and SR&ED tax credit specialists can work with you to ensure that you maximize your overall returns.

 How do I apply?

-- A technical description detailing your SR&ED projects, and
+- A technical description detailing your SR&ED projects

 - Related financial information for which you are claiming credits